Frequently Asked Questions and Glossary

 How do we prepare a grant application?

-How does CRD evaluate grant applications?
+How does the CRD judge grant applications?

 • The demonstrated ability of the applicant to carry out the project.